kiamygomes/osdp-team6/DESIGN.md

 - Includes comprehensive error handling and logging

 ### 4. Mail Client Adapter (`mail_client_adapter`)
-An HTTP client that implements the `Client` interface by making calls to remote mail services:
+**HTTP client adapter implementing the mail client interface for remote service access**
 - Implements the same `Client` interface as the Gmail client
 - Uses an auto-generated HTTP client to communicate with services
 - Translates HTTP responses back to domain `Message` objects